-Name Position Marc Oczachowski Age: 48 Chief Executive Officer of EDAP TMS S.A. and Member of the Board of Directors President of EDAP TMS France SAS and EDAP Technomed, Inc. Marc Oczachowski joined the Company in May 1997 as Area Sales Manager, based in Lyon, France.
-From March 2001 to January 2004, he held management positions as General Manager of EDAP Technomed Malaysia.
-He was appointed Chief Operating Officer of EDAP TMS in November 2004 and became Chief Executive Officer of the Company on March 31, 2007.
-In 2012, he relocated to Austin, Texas to manage EDAP's U.S. operations.
-Previously he worked for Sodem Systems, which manufactures orthopedic power tools, as Area Sales Manager.
-He is a graduate of Institut Commercial de Lyon, France.
-François Dietsch Age: 42 Chief Financial Officer of EDAP TMS S.A.
+Chief Financial Officer of EDAP TMS S.A.

+Age: 42

 François Dietsch joined EDAP in 2005 as Internal Audit and Consolidation Manager, leading the implementation of internal controls for Sarbanes-Oxley Compliance, consolidation of financial statements from the Company's subsidiaries and preparation of financial statements in accordance with U.S. GAAP, including EDAP's annual report on Form 20-F. In 2012, he was promoted to Group Financial Control Manager and Finance Manager of EDAP's French subsidiary where, in addition to his previous responsibilities, he managed accounting firm relationships at the subsidiary level and was the primary liaison between the Company and its external auditors.
 He also managed the Finance department at EDAP France.
 He was appointed Chief Financial Officer of the Company on July 14, 2015.
 Prior to joining EDAP he held finance positions at Valeo, a leading global supplier of components and systems to the automotive industry.
 He holds Master's Degrees in Management and Corporate Finance from University of Paris Dauphine.